Meet Your Attorney – Jesse K. Sanchez

 To make a case for constructive possession, the State must show that a defendant had both an intent as well as the capability to maintain dominion and control over the contraband item.
 This is obviously a much harder case for the government to make.
 What if there are multiple people found near the guns or drugs?
 What if there’s only one person found with the drugs but the State cannot show that the defendant knew the drugs or gun were there?
 These cases are all unique and complex in their own way.
 At the Law Office of Jesse K. Sanchez, your attorney will know how to analyze the case to determine what evidence the State really has against you.
 For a more information don’t hesitate to call Indianapolis criminal attorney Jesse K. Sanchez a quick phone call at 317-721-9858 today!

-You Might Have the Argument to Suppress the Evidence
+You May Have the Argument to Suppress the Firearms Evidence

 While arguments to suppress evidence are often quite complicated, all “motions to suppress” essentially claim that the rights of the accused person were violated in some fundamental way and, therefore, any evidence gained from the violation should be excluded from evidence or “suppressed.”